Treats hypothyroidism. Also treats an enlarged thyroid gland (goiter) and thyroid cancer.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - There are many other medicines that you should not use together with levothyroxine.
-This includes nonprescription (over-the-counter) medicines.
-Make sure your doctor knows about all other medicines you are using.
+This includes over-the-counter medicines.
+Make sure your doctor knows about all other medicines that you use.

-- Make sure your doctor knows if you are also using medicines to treat depression (such as amitriptyline, doxepin, imipramine, maprotiline, nortriptyline, sertraline, Elavil®, Ludiomil®, Pamelor®, Sinequan®, Zoloft®), medicines to treat Parkinson's disease (such as bromocriptine, ropinirole, Parlodel®, Requip®), medicines to treat thyroid problems (such as methimazole, PTU, Tapazole®), or growth hormones (such as octreotide, somatrem, somatropin, Sandostatin®, Nutropin®).
+- Make sure your doctor knows if you also use medicines to treat depression (such as amitriptyline, doxepin, imipramine, maprotiline, nortriptyline, sertraline, Elavil®, Pamelor®), medicines to treat Parkinson disease (such as bromocriptine, ropinirole, Parlodel®, Requip®), medicines to treat thyroid problems (such as methimazole, PTU, Tapazole®), or growth hormones (such as octreotide, somatrem, somatropin, Nutropin®, Sandostatin®).

-- If you are using antacids (such as Amphojel®, Maalox®, Mylanta®, Tums®), medicines to treat high cholesterol (such as cholestyramine, colestipol, Colestid®, Questran®), orlistat (Xenical®), sucralfate (Carafate®), or any medicine that contains calcium or iron, take it at least 4 hours before or 4 hours after you take levothyroxine.
+- If you use antacids (such as Amphojel®, Maalox®, Mylanta®, Tums®), medicines to treat high cholesterol (such as cholestyramine, colesevelam, colestipol, Colestid®, Questran®), orlistat (Xenical®), sevelamer (Renagel®), sodium polystyrene sulfonate (Kayexalate®), sucralfate (Carafate®), or any medicine that contains calcium or iron, take it at least 4 hours before or 4 hours after you take levothyroxine.

 Warnings While Using This Medicine